 What are the elements of happiness?
 This is an age old question, once even alluded to by Aristotle.

 The question: “what is the good life?” was offered to his students in ancient Greece, but it’s a question equally relevant to the growing body of modern researchers investigating the meaning of happiness.
 It’s a good question, but one that begs several more before it can be properly answered.

 Questions such as: Can you become a happier person?
 Can you choose to be happier?
-Is our propensity to be happy down to the genes we inherited, or can we influence our happiness.
+Are we more likely to be happy because of our genes, or can we influence our happiness.
 Is happiness a worthwhile pursuit?
 What is happiness?

 Circumstances are the external events or factors in our lives which affect our happiness.
 This element is not as significant as we might think.
 The latest research indicates that only around ten percent of our happiness is determined by our circumstances.

 Voluntary control is determined by the factors we can influence.
 This is perhaps the most telling element of the formula, suggesting that up to forty percent of our happiness is within our voluntary control.